erickt/rust-zmq/README.md

 The current 0.9 release series requires `libzmq` 4.1 or newer.
 New release series of `zmq` may require newer `libzmq` versions.

+Regarding the minimum Rust version required, `zmq` is CI-tested on current stable, beta and nightly channels of Rust.
+Additionally, it is made sure that the code still compiles on Rust 1.32.0.
+However, no tests are run for that build, so use `zmq` on older Rust versions on your own risk.
+It is however likely that it will just work anyways.

 # Installation

 rust-zmq is available from [crates.io](https://crates.io).
 Users